 Same stand alone pricing across two flavours (Chocolate Chip & Pumpkin Spice) 28 day supply – $150.73 AUD (Original Retail $178.38).

 YAY OR NAY?

-….(hi hats).
-Hmmm, I think I already am finding some problems.
+I think I already am finding some problems.
 Four major ones in fact.
-Let’s take a look at them closely below one at a time.

 1/4 They are not just expensive.
-They are unreachably expensive.
+But very expensive.

 These are not your typical “Designer-brands” BCAA + creatine + beta-alanine preworkouts at $90 for 30 serves you’d able to spot from any boutique supplement store.
 These are a LOT more exotic and most importantly – esoteric supplements; which makes all your supplements in the pantry seem “cheap” in comparison.

 Would you spend $150+ on supplements that is in actual fact – synthetic foods?
 I am compelled to further ask the following questions.

 - Would I feel comfortable making a deal with company, corporation, organisation, start-ups, whatever – whom they do not even (officially) publish the ingredient profiles of their very own products?

 - Why should I have to force myself to go above and beyond in searching for these ingredients profile in the net and deep within community forums myself?